-Is open January 3-March 22, 2015 and while you can stay the night you can also visit it for a couple of hours and have a cocktail.
+The hotel is open from early January to late March and while you can stay the night you can also visit it for a couple of hours and have a cocktail.
 I had a Crème d’erable (Maple Cream liqueur) in a glass made of ice.
 Sorry for the pun, but it was cool.

 I was very impressed with the hotel due to the numerous themed rooms which had unique sculptures such as the hockey room, or the disco room.
 After climbing the ice staircase, you took a slide down to the bottom.
 It was fun being a kid again.

 Getting there: took a shuttle from the Chateau Frontenac.
 Much cheaper than taking a cab.
 Cost: $20 return

 I love architecture so I loved the buildings in Quebec City, particularly in Old Quebec.
 Lots of cute shops and restaurants reminiscent of France and old Europe.
 Aux Anciens Canadiens restaurant is the oldest house in Quebec (1675).